Ukraine's president replaces top general to shake up deadlocked war with Russia

 After days of speculation that change was coming, Ukrainian President Volodymyr Zelenskyy said on social media that he was thankful for the service of the outgoing Gen. Valerii Zaluzhnyi — a military leader popular with troops and the general public.
 "The time for ... a renewal is now," Zelenskyy said on X.

-Zelenskyy appointed the commander of Ukraine’s ground forces, Сol.
-Gen. Oleksandr Syrskyi, to lead the army, which needs a morale boost at a time when the conflict with Russia has been at a near stalemate for months.
-Syrskyi, 58, has been involved since 2013 in the Ukrainian army’s effort to adopt NATO standards.
+Zelenskyy appointed the commander of Ukraine’s ground forces, Col. Gen. Oleksandr Syrskyi, to lead the army, which needs a morale boost at a time when the conflict with Russia has been at a near stalemate for months.
+Syrskyi has been instrumental in Ukraine’s biggest successes during the war, including overseeing the defense of the capital in the early days of the invasion.

-Zaluzhnyi said in a Telegram message that “everyone must change and adapt to new realities” and he agreed there is a “need to change approaches and strategy” in the war.
+His ascension marks the most significant overhaul of Ukraine's military leadership since Russia’s full-scale invasion on Feb.
+24 2022.
+Zaluzhnyi said in a Telegram message that he agreed there is a “need to change approaches and strategy.”

-Neither Zelenskyy nor Zaluzhnyi provided any detail about what the new strategy might entail.

-Mykhailo Podolyak, an adviser to Zelenskyy, said Ukraine needed a rethink of its tactics, “which did not fully ensure proper results last year.”

-Ukraine needs to “prevent stagnation on the front line, which negatively affects public sentiment, to find new functional and high-tech solutions that will allow (Ukraine) to retain and develop the initiative,” he said on X.
+An adviser to Zelenskyy, Mykhailo Podolyak, said on X that Ukraine needs to “prevent stagnation on the front line, which negatively affects public sentiment, to find new functional and high-tech solutions that will allow (Ukraine) to retain and develop the initiative.”

+Syrskyi, 58, was bestowed with the country's highest honor for his role in repelling Moscow's advance on the capital.
+He has also been credited with orchestrating the successful counteroffensive in the Kharkiv region.

 Ukraine's struggles with ammunition and personnel come on the heels of a failed counteroffensive last summer and as European allies try to bump up their military production.
 At the same time, a political standoff in the United States is holding up further aid from Ukraine's main supplier.

-Zelenskyy's announcement came as the Kremlin’s forces push harder to take the eastern Ukraine city of Avdiivka, throwing more troops into the four-month battle and bombarding Ukrainian defenses, as they stretch Kyiv’s resources.
+The Kremlin has lately been focused on taking the eastern Ukraine city of Avdiivka, throwing more troops into the four-month battle and bombarding Ukrainian defenses there.

 Zaluzhnyi was highly regarded by his troops and by foreign military officials.
-Some analysts warned that his exit could bring unwelcome disruption, potentially driving a wedge between the Ukrainian army and politicians, and fueling uncertainty among Kyiv's Western allies.
+Some analysts warned that his exit could bring unwelcome disruption, potentially driving a wedge between the Ukrainian army and its politicians, and fueling uncertainty among the country's Western allies.

-There has been little change in positions along the 1,500-kilometer (900-mile) front line over the winter, though the Kremlin’s forces have kept up their attacks at certain points.
-Faced with a shortfall in anticipated supplies of Western weaponry, Ukraine has been digging defenses, while Moscow has put its economy on a war footing to give its military more muscle.
+There has been little change in positions along the 1,500-kilometer (900-mile) front line over the winter, though Russia has kept up its attacks.
+Faced with an anticipated shortfall of Western weaponry, Ukraine has been digging defenses, while Moscow has put its economy on a war footing to give its military more muscle.

-Strains had appeared between Zaluzhnyi and Zelenskyy — arguably the two most prominent figures in Ukraine’s fight — after the much-anticipated counteroffensive failed to meet its goal of penetrating Russia’s deep defenses.
-Kyiv’s Western allies had poured billions of dollars’ worth of military hardware into Ukraine to help it succeed.
+Strains began to appear between Zaluzhnyi and Zelenskyy after the counteroffensive last summer failed to meet its goal of penetrating Russia’s deep defenses.
+Western allies had poured billions of dollars’ worth of military hardware into Ukraine to help it succeed.

 Months later, amid signs of war fatigue in the West, Zaluzhnyi described the conflict as being at a "stalemate," just when Zelenskyy was arguing in foreign capitals that Ukraine's new weaponry had been vital.